bdamascen0/s3e/README.md

 ...updating 1000 files on /mnt/inode-ev/uncompressed: Job took   7333 ms @inode_evictions: 1999
 ```
 ### Load test results comparisson for compressed files (x86_64):
-ubuntu jammy jellyfish vanilla - compared to - opensuse leap 15.4 beta
+ubuntu jammy jellyfish 5.15.32 vanilla (compared to: 5.14.21 vanilla)
 ```
 50   files gives aprox.
-1.6 x more time and aprox.
+1.8 x more time and aprox.
 25 x more inode evictions
 100  files gives aprox.
-3.4 x more time and aprox.
+3.9 x more time and aprox.
 50 x more inode evictions
 150  files gives aprox.
-6.6 x more time and aprox.
+8.4 x more time and aprox.
 75 x more inode evictions
 200  files gives aprox.
-9.7 x more time and aprox.
+12.1 x more time and aprox.
 100 x more inode evictions
 250  files gives aprox.
-14.3 x more time and aprox.
+22.8 x more time and aprox.
 125 x more inode evictions
 1000 files gives aprox.
-30.1 x more time and aprox.
+41.6 x more time and aprox.
 100 x more inode evictions
 ```
 ### Load test results comparisson for uncompressed files (x86_64):
-ubuntu jammy jellyfish vanilla - compared to - opensuse leap 15.4 beta
+ubuntu jammy jellyfish 5.15.32 vanilla (compared to: 5.14.21 vanilla)
 ```
 50   files gives aprox.
-0.8 x more time and aprox.
+0.9 x more time and aprox.
 2 x more inode evictions
 100  files gives aprox.
-0.7 x more time and aprox.
+0.9 x more time and aprox.
 2 x more inode evictions
 150  files gives aprox.
-1.1 x more time and aprox.
+1.2 x more time and aprox.
 2 x more inode evictions
 200  files gives aprox.
-1.0 x more time and aprox.
+1.3 x more time and aprox.
 2 x more inode evictions
 250  files gives aprox.
-1.2 x more time and aprox.
+1.6 x more time and aprox.
 2 x more inode evictions
 1000 files gives aprox.
-1.9 x more time and aprox.
+2.4 x more time and aprox.
 2 x more inode evictions
 ```
 ### CPU usage results:
 The regression causes significant CPU usage by the kernel.